zackazicko/brandeis-strangers/VERCEL_DEPLOYMENT.md

 ## Environment Variables in Vercel

-When deploying to Vercel, you need to add environment variables through the Vercel dashboard rather than relying on `.env` files.
+When deploying to Vercel, you need to add environment variables through the Vercel dashboard.
 This is because:

-1. `.env` files in your repo are not automatically used by Vercel
-2. Environment variables in Vercel are securely encrypted and not exposed in your git repository
+1. Environment variables in Vercel are securely encrypted and not exposed in your git repository
-3. Client-side environment variables must use different naming conventions
+2. Client-side environment variables must use a specific naming convention (`NEXT_PUBLIC_` prefix)

 ## Setting Up Environment Variables